SlimIO/oop/README.md

 ![known vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/SlimIO/oop)
 [![Build Status](https://travis-ci.com/SlimIO/oop.svg?branch=master)](https://travis-ci.com/SlimIO/oop)

-JavaScript OOP library crafted to help crafting code with an autognosis and protocol-based design.
+JavaScript OOP library created to help designing behaviorial and meta based code.
+The idea is to resonate much more in pure object and avoid any explicit assertion.
+Also one of the big point is to prefer conversion over strict type (ADT).

+One of the long-term goals is to find a model to work with the autognosis rule.

+> An autognostic object can only have detailed knowledge of itself.

 ## Requirements
 - [Node.js](https://nodejs.org/en/) v12 or higher